 Synopsis

-Bacterial antigens [ BAGs] were being investigated to be of use in,bacterial diagnosis, bacterial infection diagnosis, vaccine development and vaccine production.
+Bacterial antigens [ BAGs] were being investigated to be of use in bacterial diagnosis, bacterial infection diagnosis, vaccine development and vaccine production.
 Immunogenicity of BAGs holds a backbone position in vaccine development strategies [ 1 – 7].The objective of the present work was the investigation of immunogenicity of protoplasmic sonicate protein antigens of skin burn infections with K.oxytoca.

 Invetigational Approach